A-Cloud2024/AndroidUpgradeTOSEM2025/Questionnaire Questions.md

     - Interface changes
     - Indirect conflicts

 17. Resolving conflicts requires understanding Google's historical solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question]

 18. Resolving conflicts requires understanding self-developed project historical solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, no need to review commits, and already know the solution) [Text Question]

 19. Resolving conflicts requires understanding Google's new upgrade solutions.
-Please help assess your familiarity with these solutions.
-(4 - Not very familiar, each change needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, thorough initial commit analysis, can quickly recall issues) [Text Question]
+Please assess your familiarity with these solutions on a scale of 1-10.
+(1 - Least familiar, each solution needs to be understood from the basic architectural principles; 6 - Need to individually review commits and understand historical solutions; 10 - Very familiar, thorough initial commit analysis, can quickly recall issues) [Text Question]